How to Spatchcock A Chicken

 - Remove the chicken from its packaging and place on a large cutting board.
 Pat the chicken dry with paper towels, and place breast-side down on the board with the neck facing towards you.

-- Try this spatchcock chicken recipe or this Middle Eastern roast chicken.
+- Use in this spatchcock chicken recipe or this Middle Eastern roast chicken dish.

 Tips for Success: